-On the day of the final class, you will be expected to turn in a 5-7 page paper which will serve as a summary of your experiences and learnings in the class.
-In this section I describe both the big picture and the small details of this paper.
+Twice during the term, you will be expected to turn in a 4-5 page paper which will serve to summarize your experiences and learnings in the class.
+In this section, I describe both the big picture and the small details of this paper.